growingpenguin/growingpenguin.github.io/_posts/2024-02-28-USRP_Environment_Setup7~9.md

 **Fading Channel**: <br/>
 The signal, now at a higher frequency, is transmitted over the channel <br/>
 During transmission, the signal may suffer from fading, which means its amplitude might decrease due to various factors like distance, obstacles, etc <br/>
+-A fading channel, is a type of communication channel where these kinds of variations in signal strength happen regularly <br/>
+It's not a stable channel where the signal stays the same; instead, it's dynamic and changes based on where you are, what's around you, and even the current weather conditions <br/>
 **Noise**: <br/>
 As the signal travels through the channel, noise is added to it.
 This noise can come from various sources and causes degradation in the quality of the received signal <br/>
 **Receiver Processing (Downsampling, Synchronization, Matched Filter)**: